-There are simply no words needed to explain what you’re about to see — a video from Birth POV demonstrating how easy it is to end up with a diagnosis of failure to progress when giving birth in a hospital.
+There are simply no words needed to explain what you’re about to see — a video from Birth POV demonstrating how easy it is to end up with a diagnosis of failure to progress during labour when giving birth in a hospital.

 But, just in case you weren’t aware: privacy and safety is critical when you are giving birth.

 Many birth advocates and professionals tell us that giving birth optimally requires a similar environment to making love: dimmed lights, quiet, no interruptions, no strangers and privacy.
 Just like a mother cat will hide in a quiet, dark place to give birth to her kittens, this is how the birth process — more specifically birth hormones — work optimally.